Europe's best places for wild swimming

-Forget paying to use that hotel pool – nothing compares to the thrill of taking the plunge in the great outdoors, be it a mountain lake in Slovenia or a river snaking through the heart of Zürich.
+Even if pools were open and social distancing wasn't an issue, nothing compares to the thrill of taking the plunge alone in the great outdoors, be it a mountain lake in Slovenia or a sea cave in Devon.

-Whether you're a cold water cognoscente or just looking to dip your toe into this invigorating wellness activity, here's a selection of the loveliest wild (outdoor) swimming spots in Europe that won't cost a cent to use, as featured in our book, The Best Things in Life are Free.
+Whether you're a cold water cognoscente or just looking to dip your toe into this invigorating wellness activity, here's a selection of the loveliest wild (outdoor) swimming spots in Europe that won't cost a cent to use.

 The Julian Alps offer top-class swimming, including the lovely-but-costly Lake Bled lido.
 However, travel down the road to Triglav National Park’s Lake Bohinj and discover wilder scenery for free.
 The Sava Bohinjka River provides a chilly thrill for flow-swimming fans.